hirero-kazuwa/Changelogs/vayu.md

 ### Project Elixir for Poco X3 Pro (vayu/bhima) Changelogs

-### v4.1 vayu/bhima
+### v4.2 vayu/bhima
 ```
-- changed to lawnchair launcher
-- fixed device not booting to system
-- fixed system updater strings
+-fixed some apps was not able to access storage
+-enabled FUSE
-- reduced the size of zip
+-reduced the size of the zip && switch from full gapps to core
+-updated kernel to 4.14.341
+-april security patch

 ```